MicroOptimization/cdx_issue_tracker/README.md

 ### Executability
 - This isn't exactly something I haven't done, it's more like an amalgamation of things I've done, but on a bigger scale.
   - So essentially this project is doable, but has some more meat on its bones than what I've done in the past

+## Improvements over Jira:
+(Most of this is personal preference after using a bit of jira on my own)
+- Better child issue visualization
+  - I want child issues to look like the way this list is formatted
+  - This makes it easier to break down large problems in a more visual sense
+  - Jira makes me have to click on the issue to see it's children, which I don't like